dancek/hannuhartikainen.fi/content/blog/summer-cycling/index.md

----
++++
-title: "Summer cycling season 2018 is here"
+title = "Summer cycling season 2018 is here" date = 2018-05-02T08:00:00+03:00
-date: 2018-05-02T08:00:00+03:00
-tags: ['maintenance']
-resources:
+tags = ["maintenance"]
+#resources:
-- src: images/upside-down-bikes.jpg
+#- src: images/upside-down-bikes.jpg
-  title: Tire change in progress.
+#  title: Tire change in progress.
 Cyclocross in front; city bike and singlespeed in the back.
-- src: images/925-new-tires.jpg
+#- src: images/925-new-tires.jpg
-  title: Singlespeed (Redline 925) with GP4000s installed.
+#  title: Singlespeed (Redline 925) with GP4000s installed.
-- src: images/925-new-chain.jpg
+#- src: images/925-new-chain.jpg
-  title: And the new chain.
+#  title: And the new chain.
-- src: images/freewheels.jpg
+#- src: images/freewheels.jpg
-  title: And the new freewheel (back).
+#  title: And the new freewheel (back).
 The old one was the infamous Dicta, just as suspected.
-- src: images/rim-tape.jpg
+#- src: images/rim-tape.jpg
----
++++

 It's the non-slippery time of the year: the last snow we had was three weeks ago!
 That means summer tires.
 And to use them you need to change them.